La Balize, Louisiana: Literature

 Travelers found the Mississippi delta an astonishing area.
 In her Domestic Manners of the Americans (1833), Fanny Trollope captured her first perceptions as her ship entered the area of the river:

 Large flights of pelicans were seen standing upon the long masses of mud which rose above the surface of the waters, and a pilot came to guide us over the bar, long before any other indication of land was visible.

 I never beheld a scene so utterly desolate as this entrance of the Mississippi.
 Had Dante seen it, he might have drawn images of another Bolgia from its horrors.

 One only object rears itself above the eddying waters; this is the mast of a vessel long since wrecked in attempting to cross the bar, and it still stands, a dismal witness of the destruction that has been, and a boding prophet of that which is to come.

 By degrees bulrushes of enormous growth become visible, and a few more miles of mud brought us within sight of a cluster of huts called the Balize, by far the most miserable station that I ever saw made the dwelling of man, but I was told that many families of pilots and fishermen lived there.

-Élisée Reclus, a young Frenchman who later became a renowned geographer and anarchist, recounted his trip up the Mississippi in early 1853, on his way to work as a tutor for a planter cousin:
+Élisée Reclus, a young Frenchman who later became a renowned geographer and anarchist, recounted his trip up the Mississippi in early 1853, describing his impression of the village of la Balize:

-Thanks to the speed of the tugboat, we advanced rapidly.
-I folded all my newspapers and stopped thinking about Sebastopol to observe the appearance of the Southwest Pass, the main mouth of the Mississippi, in all its details.
-Several miles in front of the ship, a long, thin black line seemed to extend across the sea like an immense jetty.
-Beyond this dark line, the river appeared like a great white silk ribbon, then came another black line parallel to the first, and farther away the blue waters of the sea stretched out to the grey curve of the horizon.
-The Mississippi resembled a canal advancing toward the open sea between two long jetties, and the 40 or 50 ships, whose tapered masts we saw standing out vaguely against the sky, completed the picture.
-It is a spectacle that some day will be witnessed, on a much reduced scale, at the Suez Canal planned for the waters of the Mediterranean.